-During the seated row with spinal articulation you say, "Leaning over while returning puts the stress solely on the ligaments of the spine since the musculature is relaxed."
-In order relax the muscles of the lower back, the exerciser would have to set down the resistance weight and pause.
+During the seated row with spinal articulation you say, "Leaning over while returning, puts the stress solely on the ligaments of the spine since the musculature is relaxed."
+In order to relax, the muscles of the low back, the exerciser would have to set down the resistance weight and pause.
 Even if the exerciser deliberately relaxed the musculature with the spine completely flexed, the stretch in the lower back muscles would activate the muscle spindles, or stretch receptors, maintaining an involuntary contraction for several seconds.
 As with any exercise, moving through the full range of a joint's motion is recommended, yet not beyond.

 The Cable Straight Back Seated Row has been included for those who desire less lower back involvement during this movement.

-For those who can not or do not care to perform this exercise with flexion in the spine see:
+For those who cannot or do not care to perform this exercise with flexion of the spine see:

 I have supervised hundreds of individuals who have performed the straight leg deadlift and similar exercises with excellent results.
-Individuals with ocassional lower back pain have reported dramatically less low back discomfort.
+Individuals with occasional lower back pain have reported dramatically less, low back discomfort.
 One of my clients was 73 years old!
-For my clients with occasional lower back pain, I most often start them on the Lever Back Extension or Cable Seated Row with spinal articulation and perhaps later move them into Hyperextensions.
+For my clients with occasional lower back pain, I most often start them on the Lever Back Extension or Cable Seated Row with spinal articulation and perhaps, later move them into Hyperextensions.

 In first edition of "Strength Training for Young Athletes" by Kraemer and Fleck, the cover states "Includes over 100 safe exercises for 18 muscle groups and 16 sports.
-They include two exercise similar to the straight leg deadlift:
+They include two exercises similar to the straight le g deadlift:

 In their book, the illustration of the Rounded-back Stiff-Legged Deadlift appears as though the boy was using 135 lbs.
 Dr. Fleck and Dr. Kraemer's credentials are impeccable.